trampgeek/moodle-qtype_coderunner/docs/index.md

 The Twig template language control structures are wrapped in `{%` and `%}`.
-If a C-function question had two three test cases, the above template might expand to something like the following (ignoring the extra braces that the template adds to isolate the different test contexts, unnecessary in this example):
+If a C-function question had two three test cases, the above template might expand to something like the following:

     #include <stdio.h>
     #include <stdlib.h>